gregmercer/rooms-bot/README.md

 # rooms-bot

-A simple Slack Bot example, using botkit.
+A simple nodejs-based Slack Bot example, using botkit.

 This 'Rooms Bot' will start a chat with the user to reserve a room.
 As you can see in bot.js, to keep things simple, this is a very hard-coded example for the moment.